Small things have great power.

 But that’s not all.
 You can even use custom YouTube thumbnails to increase your email marketing click-through rate.
 In fact, Wistia found that using video thumbnails instead of images in emails can increase clicks by more than 21 percent.

-Plus, YouTube thumbnails don’t take much time to create.
+Plus, thumbnail images don’t take much time to create.

-After you spent ages planning, organizing, filming, and editing the perfect YouTube video, what’s another 10-15 minutes?
+After the time you’ve spent planning, organizing, filming, and editing the perfect YouTube video, what’s another 10-15 minutes?

 Don’t fall at the last hurdle.